shantoroy/shantoroy.github.io/_posts/2022-05-25-convert-matplotlib-plot-to-latex-plot.md

 ---
 layout: single
-title: "How to Convert Python Matplotlib Plots to Latex Plots (Easiest Way)"
+title: "How to Convert Python Matplotlib Plots to Latex Plots (Easiest Way) for Academic Papers"
 excerpt:  "Learn how to easily convert your Python Matplotlib plots to LaTeX format using just a few lines of code.
 Latex plots are better in academic writings for conferences and journals.
 Save time and effort in creating publication-quality plots for your research papers."
-seo_title:  "Convert Python Matplotlib Plots to LaTeX Format - Easy Tutorial"
+seo_title:  "Convert Python Matplotlib Plots to LaTeX Format - Easy Tutorial using tikzplotlib module for academic writing"
 seo_description:  "Easily convert Python Matplotlib plots to LaTeX format with just a few lines of code.
 Create publication-quality plots for your research papers in conferences and journals with minimal effort.
 Follow our tutorial for step-by-step instructions.
-It is just a few lines of codes."
+It is just a few lines of codes.
+Here we use the module tikzplotlib to do the job."
 header:
   image: "https://live.staticflickr.com/65535/52104303039_044542e267_o.png"
   teaser: "https://live.staticflickr.com/65535/52104303039_044542e267_o.png"